Quantitative Proteomics: Aptamer-Based Protein Quantification

 SRM/MRMMS (LC–MS–MS)15 µLPlasma, tissue/cell, dried blood spots

-The SomaScan Assay v4.1 measures simultaneously ~6,600 unique human proteins in a single sample (see Table 2).
-Those protein targets were evaluated by ~7,300 aptamers called SOMAmers (Slow Off-rate Modified Aptamers).
-SOMAmers are short single-stranded DNA molecules, which are chemically modified to specifically bind to protein targets.
-The SOMAscan assay measures native proteins in complex matrices by transforming each individual protein concentration into a corresponding SOMAmer reagent concentration, which is then quantified using DNA microarrays.
-SOMAmer reagents are selected against proteins in their native folded conformations and are therefore generally found to require an intact, tertiary protein structure for binding.
+The SomaScan Assay v4.1 enables the simultaneous measurement of approximately 6,600 unique human proteins in a single sample (see Table 2).
+This is achieved using around 7,300 aptamers known as SOMAmers (Slow Off-rate Modified Aptamers).
+SOMAmers are short, chemically modified single-stranded DNA molecules designed to specifically bind to protein targets.
+The assay quantifies native proteins in complex samples by converting each protein’s concentration into the corresponding SOMAmer reagent concentration, which is then measured using DNA microarrays.
+SOMAmers are selected to bind proteins in their native, folded states, typically requiring an intact tertiary protein structure for effective binding.

 Table 2.
 The 7k SomaScan Assay v4.1 panel (7,596 aptamers mapping to 6,414 unique human protein targets).